linzhangUCA/3421tpl-multi-sensor_navigation/README.md

     - Refer to Robotic Vision [slides](https://linzhanguca.github.io/_docs/robotics1-2024/1105/vision.pdf).

 - Miscellaneous:
+    - For the demonstration, each individual has 5 attempts.
     - Only one LED is required (you pick color).
 Turn it on when any motor is spinning.
 Turn it off if robot is fully stopped.
     - You can recruit buttons, but they are just optional.